Benbebop/Benbebot/tables/bullshitPrivacyPolicy.md

 Data analytics
 --------------

 Our Discord Bot may use third-party analytics tools that use web beacons, or other similar information-gathering technologies to collect standard internet activity and usage information.
-The information gathered is used to compile statistical reports on User activity such as how often Users visit our Website and Services, what pages they visit and for how long, etc. We use the information obtained from these analytics tools to monitor the performance and improve our Website and Services.
+The information gathered is used to compile statistical reports on User activity such as how often Users visit our Discord Bot, what pages they visit and for how long, etc. We use the information obtained from these analytics tools to monitor the performance and improve our Discord Bot.

 Do Not Track signals
 --------------------

 Some browsers incorporate a Do Not Track feature that signals to websites you visit that you do not want to have your online activity tracked.
 Tracking is not the same as using or collecting information in connection with a website.
 For these purposes, tracking refers to collecting personally identifiable information from consumers who use or visit a website or online service as they move across different websites over time.
 How browsers communicate the Do Not Track signal is not yet uniform.
-As a result, the Website and Services are not yet set up to interpret or respond to Do Not Track signals communicated by your browser.
+As a result, the Discord Bot are not yet set up to interpret or respond to Do Not Track signals communicated by your browser.
 Even so, we will never respect these signals.

 Social media features
 ---------------------

-Our Website and Services may include social media features, such as the Facebook and Twitter buttons, Share This buttons, etc (collectively, “Social Media Features”).
-These Social Media Features may collect your IP address, what page you are visiting on our Website and Services, and may set a cookie to enable Social Media Features to function properly.
-Social Media Features are hosted either by their respective providers or directly on our Website and Services.
+Our Discord Bot may include social media features, such as the Facebook and Twitter buttons, Share This buttons, etc (collectively, “Social Media Features”).
+These Social Media Features may collect your IP address, what page you are visiting on our Discord Bot, and may set a cookie to enable Social Media Features to function properly.
+Social Media Features are hosted either by their respective providers or directly on our Discord Bot.
 Your interactions with these Social Media Features are governed by the privacy policy of their respective providers.

 Links to other resources
 ------------------------

-The Website and Services contain links to other resources that are not owned or controlled by us.
+The Discord Bot contain links to other resources that are not owned or controlled by us.
 Please be aware that we are not responsible for the privacy practices of such other resources or third parties.
-We encourage you to be aware when you leave the Website and Services and to read the privacy statements of each and every resource that may collect Personal Information.
+We encourage you to be aware when you leave the Discord Bot and to read the privacy statements of each and every resource that may collect Personal Information.

 Information security
 --------------------

 No data transmission over the Internet or wireless network can be guaranteed.
-Therefore, while we strive to protect your Personal Information, you acknowledge that (i) there are security and privacy limitations of the Internet which are beyond our control; (ii) the security, integrity, and privacy of any and all information and data exchanged between you and the Website and Services cannot be guaranteed; and (iii) any such information and data may be viewed or tampered with in transit by a third party, despite best efforts.
+Therefore, while we strive to protect your Personal Information, you acknowledge that (i) there are security and privacy limitations of the Internet which are beyond our control; (ii) the security, integrity, and privacy of any and all information and data exchanged between you and the Discord Bot cannot be guaranteed; and (iii) any such information and data may be viewed or tampered with in transit by a third party, despite best efforts.

 Data breach
 -----------

-In the event we become aware that the security of the Website and Services has been compromised or Users’ Personal Information has been disclosed to unrelated third parties as a result of external activity, including, but not limited to, security attacks or fraud, we reserve the right to take reasonably appropriate measures, including, but not limited to, investigation and reporting, as well as notification to and cooperation with law enforcement authorities.
+In the event we become aware that the security of the Discord Bot has been compromised or Users’ Personal Information has been disclosed to unrelated third parties as a result of external activity, including, but not limited to, security attacks or fraud, we reserve the right to take reasonably appropriate measures, including, but not limited to, investigation and reporting, as well as notification to and cooperation with law enforcement authorities.
 In the event of a data breach, we will make no efforts to notify affected individuals if we believe that there is a reasonable risk of harm to the User as a result of the breach or if notice is otherwise required by law.

 Changes and amendments
 ----------------------

-We reserve the right to modify this Policy or its terms related to the Website and Services at any time at our discretion.
+We reserve the right to modify this Policy or its terms related to the Discord Bot at any time at our discretion.
 When we do, we will revise the updated date at the bottom of this page, post a notification on the main page of the Website.
 We may also provide notice to you in other ways at our discretion, such as through the contact information you have provided.

 An updated version of this Policy will be effective immediately upon the posting of the revised Policy unless otherwise specified.
-Your continued use of the Website and Services after the effective date of the revised Policy (or such other act specified at that time) will constitute your consent to those changes.
+Your continued use of the Discord Bot after the effective date of the revised Policy (or such other act specified at that time) will constitute your consent to those changes.
 However, we will not, without your consent, use your Personal Information in a manner materially different than what was stated at the time your Personal Information was collected.

 Acceptance of this policy
 -------------------------

 You acknowledge that you have read this Policy and agree to all its terms and conditions.
-By accessing and using the Website and Services and submitting your information you agree to be bound by this Policy.
+By accessing and using the Discord Bot and submitting your information you agree to be bound by this Policy.
 If you do not agree to abide by the terms of this Policy, we do not care.

 Contacting us
 -------------